How to stay in touch when traveling abroad:

 I purchased a new iPhone in the US and decided to turn my old iPhone into my UK cell phone by replacing it’s SIM card.
 My new iPhone keeps my US cell number and I use it for data and WhatsApp with my TMobile plan.

-My son’s girlfriend turned me on to this app several years ago.
-WhatsApp is owned by Facebook.
-It’s exclusively for use on your phone.
-You call, text or chat with any contact you add.
+WhatsApp is owned by Facebook and allows you to make free calls internationally using your local phone number.
+You call, text or chat with any contact you add in the app.
 Add your Facebook friends, or any of your phone contacts.

 The best part is it’s FREE.
 The app is free and there’s no cost to make calls.